 Talk to people about your blog.
 Tell them it exists.
 If you’re savvy enough to have a business card then hand them out everywhere.
 People are often really interested in your content, they sometimes just don’t know it exists.
 So make them aware and you’ll be reaching new readers everywhere you go.

-Increasing website traffic can be a right ball-ache.
-It does take a lot of hard work but just take it step-by-step and you’ll get there.
-Persistence and dedication will pay off.
-For more tips on upping your blog game, check out my post on using Google Analytics to improve your blog strategy, or my 10 quick SEO tips.
+Increasing website traffic takes time but with a clear strategy and persistence, you’ll get there.
+For more tips on upping your blog game, check out my post on using Google Analytics to improve your blog strategy, or my 10 easy SEO tips.